renato0307/learning-go/it5-gin-structured-logging.md

 }
 ```

-So to do a similar setup we need to use our new logger middleware but still add
+So, to do a similar setup we need to use our new logger middleware but still add
 the `Recovery` one added by the default engine.

 The complete code is available below: